-In June 2010, the board of directors authorized a repurchase program of up to \$1 billion of the company's common stock over a three-year period beginning July 1, 2010.
-This repurchase program commenced Aug.
-24, 2010.

 In June 2012, the board of directors authorized a new three-year repurchase program of up to an additional \$1 billion of the company's common stock.
+This repurchase program commenced on Jan.
+14, 2013, and was completed on Aug.
+20, 2013.

+In June 2013, the board of directors authorized a new three-year repurchase program of up to an additional \$2 billion of the company's common stock.
+This repurchase program commenced on Aug.
+20, 2013.
 There were no other publicly announced plans outstanding as of Aug.
-31, 2012.
+31, 2013.